ayeshuukhan/Programming-for-AI/README.md

-This repository contains lab tasks and programming files related to the Programming for AI course.
-It includes Python implementations of data structures, basic algorithms, and small projects like task management using priority queues and visualization with matplotlib.
+This repository contains lab tasks and practical implementations from the Programming for AI and Machine Learning courses.
+It includes Python code for core concepts, algorithms, and data structure exercises to build foundational AI/ML programming skills.